Inspiring Kitchen Trends Include Smart-Kitchen Technology

 Designers around the country are constantly finding ways to incorporate metals into modern and transitional kitchens and no amount of “glitz” is too much for some of the trendier homeowners.
 Sinks are now more commonly made of metal, and copper is coming on the scene slowly.
 Use metal on your cabinet or sink hardware to add a unique flair, or check out colored appliances with metal trim for a sophisticated look and a bit of contrast.
 That small splash of gold or brass on your faucet can really make all the difference.

 Large Tile for floors are back and seem to be here to stay for a while.
 Neutral tile can complement any kitchen style.
-2018 Kitchen Trends include clean Architectural lines and contrasting colors within the cabinetry, kitchen tables, and accessories.
+2018 Kitchen Trends include clean Architectural lines and contrasting BRIGHT colors (such as orange or green) can be incorporated into cabinetry, kitchen tables, and accessories.

 Kitchen Trends: Greige or Gray and more Shades of Gray: Looking for a timeless, sophisticated neutral color that won’t overwhelm even the most delicate of palettes?
 Expect to see all shades of gray from warm “greige” tones to cool-toned blue-gray hues.
 Gray cabinets pair with almost every popular kitchen finish, from raw stone, polished marble, brushed metallics, or wood stains.
 Or trying pairing gray walls with a bold accent wall, in vibrant shades like pink, green, orange, or yellow.